Skip to main content

 • Approved cleaners only

 Avoid steam cleaning unless the manufacturer explicitly allows it.
 Avoid waxes or shine-restoring products that leave residue.
-Avoid the beater-bar vacuum setting where the care guide warns against it.
+Avoid using an upright vacuum with the brush roll on where the care guide warns against it — the spinning bristles can scratch finishes.

 Common mistakes or contractor shortcuts